 In the soil where life comes, I honor the living and the dead.

-I was privileged to have a public screening of my work created at
+I was privileged to have a public screening of works-in-progress created at

 The Interdisciplinary Art Group SERDE during the Apple Festival, September 15, 2018.